 29th December 2005, c.
 11pm, an exact month shy of my 25th birthday, was the moment I became a double bassist.
-I was at a house party hosted by a one-time friend’s parents and, despite the abundance of “Good King Legless” ale and ample supply of vol-au-vents, I distinctly remember having a pretty miserable time, barely managing to suppress my contempt for the quite intolerable bunch of people present.
+I was at a house party hosted by a friend’s parents and, despite the abundance of “Good King Legless” ale and ample supply of vol-au-vents, I distinctly remember having a pretty miserable time, barely managing to suppress my contempt for the quite intolerable bunch of people present.
 On the plus side, the aforementioned friend (pianist), had put together a little ad hoc trio for the night and was playing jazz standards for the guests.

 But, before I get carried away with the introduction, allow me to interject with a bit of backstory.
 My main instrument at that point was electric bass.
 Bizarrely—and at the risk of going into a sub-interjection here—I can also remember the exact moment I became interested in electric bass…